johnmarkdaniels/ugroup_challenge/README.md

     ***Rebuilt all tables in Jupyter Notebook using Pandas and exported into sqlite3***

 - SQLAlchemy part of cars_api isn't connecting to database correctly

+- Reverted back to sqlite3 and basic Flask

 ### Attempted Features and Solutions
 - Began utilizing SQLite Studio to make rapid modifications to database structure.